 Upgrading heating systems and insulation

-Heating systems and insulation significantly impact a home's energy efficiency.
+Heating systems and insulation greatly impact a home's energy efficiency.
 Replacing outdated boilers with newer, more efficient models can elevate your home's Energy Performance Certificate (EPC) rating.

 Insulation upgrades might involve filling cavity walls, laying additional loft insulation, or installing insulated flooring.
 Such enhancements, while upfront investments, pay off in the long term through reduced energy bills and a higher EPC rating.

 Switching to LED lighting is a practical step that homeowners can take without major renovations.
-This upgrade not only boosts your EPC rating but also contributes to overall energy savings.
+This upgrade boosts your EPC rating and contributes to overall energy savings.

 Reducing energy bills and environmental impact